pv2b/kenny/README.md

 ## Building / publishing

-The main application is KennyApi.
+The main application is Kenny.
 To build it for installation, simply `cd` into the root directory of the repository and run `dotnet build` followed by `dotnet publish`.
 You will need the .NET Core 6.0 SDK installed for that to work.